SAMtoBAM/pggb_starship_pipeline/README.md

 done >> ${combinedgenome2}.smooth.final.w1kb.multiple_references.pavs.matrix.ROI.${minsizeinsertion2}kb_min.stats.tsv

 ```
- # Annotate the ROIs with braker and funannotate
+ # Annotate the ROIs with braker2 and funannotate
 ```

 ##so now we have our regions of interest across the many strains
-##because we do not have annotations for all genomes (depending if public etc) or not uniformly performed annotations at the least; we can now just take our regions of interest and run some annotations on them directly in order to have uniform predictions on all regions
+##because we do not have annotations for all genomes (depending if public etc) or not uniformly performed annotations at the least; we can now just take our regions of interest and run some annotations on them directly in order to have uniform predictions on all regions (this also saves on annotating entire genomes for each assembly)
 ##first we need to predict genes
 ##to do this I used braker installed in a conda env
 #mamba create -n braker -c bioconda braker